jasonm23/onlisp-markdown/onlisp.md

 ## 10.4 Recursion

 Sometimes it’s natural to deﬁne a function recursively.
-There’s something inher- ently recursive about a function like this:
+There’s something inherently recursive about a function like this:

 ```
 (defun our-length (x)